AndrewPrifer/react-three-editable/README.md

 This project is still very much in the concept phase, so feedback and ideas are just as valuable a contribution as helping out with the code, or supporting development.

-If you have time, please go through the issues and if there's anything you can help with.
+If you have time, please go through the issues and see if there's anything you can help with.